IMSAFE Checklist Acronym Explained

 A – Alcohol

-Let’s briefly dive into each part of the IMSAFE acronym so that you can start implementing it into your preflight today.
+Let’s briefly dive into each part of the IMSAFE acronym so that you can implement it into your preflight checklist today and assess your ability as a pilot to fly safely.

 I – Illness